 Scope of Work

-To date, the committee has published three specifications - XLIFF 1.0, XLIFF 1.1, and XLIFF 1.2 - that define how to mark up and capture localisable data that will interoperate with different processes or phases without loss of information.
+To date, the committee has published three specifications - XLIFF 1.2, XLIFF 2.0 and 2.1 - that define how to mark up and capture localisable data that will interoperate with different processes or phases without loss of information.
+XLIFF Version 2.1 is the current version that is backwards compatible with XLIFF Version 2.0.
+XLIFF Version 1.2 is superseded and not maintained.

-Currently the TC works on XLIFF 2.0 specification, i.e. the major new version.
+Currently the TC works on XLIFF 2.2 specification.
 The specifications are tool-neutral, support the entire localization process, and support common software and document data formats and mark-up languages.
 The specifications provide an extensibility mechanism to allow the development of tools compatible with an implementer's data formats and workflow requirements.
 The extensibility mechanism provides controlled inclusion of information not defined in the specification.

 XLIFF defines a standard but extensible vocabulary that captures relevant metadata for any point in the lifecycle which can be exchanged between a variety of commercial and open-source tools.
 The XLIFF standard has been successfully fulfilling its purpose set by previous versions of this charter.
 However, the standard has to move forward as the industry moves forward.
 Therefore the XLIFF TC remains committed to producing major and minor new versions and maintaining them as per developing industry needs.

-The first phase, completed 31 October 2003, created a 1.1 version committee specification that concentrated on software UI resource file localisable data requirements.
-The next phase consisted of promoting the adoption of XLIFF throughout the industry through additional collateral and specifications, continuing to advance the committee specification towards an official OASIS standard, and revising the XLIFF spec to 1.2 version to support document based content segmentation and alignment requirements.
-To encourage adoption of XLIFF, the TC had defined and published implementation guides for some of the most commonly used resource formats.
-The TC may redevelop non-normative reference guides for the major 2.0 version and for currently prominent content formats and standards such as OASIS DITA and W3C HTML5.

 XLIFF TC plans to continuously work on minor versions numbered 2.x, eventually 2.x.y.
-Minor versions numbered 2.x will be produced by adding modules.
+Minor versions numbered 2.x will be produced by adding modules and other features.
 Minor versions numbered 2.x.y will be produced by correcting minor issues.

 Should significant changes to the core be required as result of industry developments, creation of a new major version will be triggered.